nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 **API** : [`Storage.java`](../src/main/java/seedu/address/storage/Storage.java)

-The `Storage` component,
+The `Storage` component has the following functions:
-* can save `UserPref` objects in json format and read it back.
+* Save `UserPref` objects in json format and read it back
-* can save the Address Book data in xml format and read it back.
+* Save the Address Book data in xml format and read it back

 ### Common classes

 Classes used by multiple components are in the `seedu.addressbook.commons` package.

+&nbsp;

 ## Implementation